coddingtonbear/boox-annotation-parser/README.rst

 Options:

 - ``--input``: (Default: 'stdin') The path to your Boox annotation export file.
 If unspecified, reads from stdin.
-- ``--output``: (Default: 'stdin') The path to where you'd like your output written to.
+- ``--output``: (Default: 'stdout') The path to where you'd like your output written to.
 If unspecified, writes to stdout.
 - ``--format``: (Default: 'yaml') The format you'd like your annotations written out in.
 Options include:
   - ``yaml``
   - ``json``